huntdatacenter/docs/docs/coordination/agreements/downloads.md

 ::: details Clarification of the form fields

-The below bullet points clarify the field information needed to complete our external kista import order.
+The below bullet points clarify the field information needed to complete our external kista import order (v1.9).

 - **Lab name:** This is the name of your lab.
 You may find the name when you log into your lab: